rametta/rapini/README.md

 import { initialize } from "your-custom-package";
 import { axiosInstance } from "./your-custom-axios-instance";

+// Can even import the generated Typescript Types if needed import type { Pet } from "your-custom-package";

 const config = initialize(axiosInstance);

 const { usePets } = config.queries;